JetBrains/kotlin-web-site/docs/topics/gradle.md

 >
 {type="warning"}

-Starting with [Kotlin 1.7.0](whatsnew17.md#build-reports-for-kotlin-compiler-tasks), build reports for tracking compiler performance are available.
+Build reports for tracking compiler performance are available for Kotlin 1.7.0.
 Reports contain the durations of different compilation phases and reasons why compilation couldn't be incremental.

 Use build reports to investigate performance issues, when the compilation time is too long or when it differs for the same project.